Five Carpet Cleaning Methods used by Carpet Cleaners

 Hot Water Extraction – Steam Cleaning

-It is often the preferred method for carpet manufacturers too as it does not damage the carpet fibres and rarely leaves a residue.
+It is often the preferred method for carpet manufacturers as it does not damage the carpet fibres and rarely leaves a residue.

-Another significant advantage of Steam Cleaning is that the carpets will stay cleaner for longer than some of the other methods mentioned here.
+Another significant advantage of Steam Cleaning is that the carpets will stay cleaner for longer than some other methods mentioned here.
 Take a look at another video of two crew members demonstrating hot water extraction.

 Dry Carpet Cleaning